franklinharvey/gRPC-Presentation/presentation.md

 ###### This *cannot* return anything that isn't a User entity, because protobufs

 ---
-# Well ok fine but even that's a lot of boilerplate

----
 # Take a look at Nest's gRPC example